2019 Global Leadership Award Dinner

 When is the deadline for registering for the Dinner?

 What if I can’t attend the dinner but would like to buy an ad?

 If you are interested in an advertising package, please contact Ms. India English at email@example.com.
 A Half-Page Ad is priced at $2,500 and a Full-Page Ad is priced at $3,000.
 Please note that the Gala Program Booklet is 5½” x 8 ½”, and advertising packages are deductible as a business expense in the U.S.

 Affiliated with Johns Hopkins University, AGI provides a comprehensive program of public forums, policy studies, research, and fellowships designed to enrich the political, corporate, and scholarly constituencies it serves.
 The Institute’s mission is to promote a better understanding of the challenges and choices facing Germany and the United States in a broader global arena.
 Every year we present our Global Leadership Award to recognize the achievements of business pioneers and government leaders who have profoundly shaped our countries’ partnership.

-We are honored to welcome Dr. Bock to the prestigious group of Global Leadership awardees.
+We are honored to welcome Mr. Angel to the prestigious group of Global Leadership awardees.